audreyh614/Aspiring-Small-Businesses/README.md

 JP Morgan has received numerous applications from interested businesses requesting to receive aid as a recipient of this initiative.
 You were recently hired as a Business Analyst and assigned to a team that is orchestrating the implementation of this project.
 The firm needs your assistance in retaining all of the information they have received from companies and would like for a data expert to translate these insights for them.

 ### Job Description
+As a Business Analyst working for JP Morgan, some duties include:

+For more information regarding the responsibilities that come with this role, visit here: https://www.simplyhired.com/job/qIoitav8SXPZ9fZwioGoXVUNoijiJDgsGsPg5Z0LoQ0xDqUNsZTGiw

 ### Data
 __*Source:*__